google/grr-doc/maintaining-and-tuning/key-management/rotating.md

 ## Rotating Client Keys ##

-The keys used by the clients to talk to the server do not have to be / cannot be rotated since the client id depends directly on the private key.
-Just removing the private key results in the client generating a new one but the client will also get a new client id.
+The keys used by the fleetspeak client to talk to the server do not have to be / cannot be rotated since the client id depends directly on the private key.
+Just removing the fleetspeak state file results in the client generating a new key pair but the client will also get a new client id.

 Client keys used for signing executables and drivers can be changed in the config as described in the [documentation about keys](which-keys-and-how.md) but